Azure/CARML-Learn/docs/wiki/Lab 2 Setup CARML prerequisites.md

-# LAB 2 - Setup baseline CARML prerequisites
+# LAB 2 - Setup CARML prerequisites

 In this lab, you'll set-up **CAML** on your own environment.
 This set-up can be used to mimic the module factory we use at your customer/company, or to perform and end to end testing for contribution purposes.